dolthub/docs/content/concepts/dolt/git/working-set.md

 ## How to use Working Sets

-Working sets are used to make changes to your database.
+Working sets are used to isolate changes to your database from committed schema or data.
 Each branch gets it's own working set so you can make changes in isolation.
 If you don't like the changes made to a working set, you can `reset` or `checkout` to the previous commit.

 ## Difference between Git Working Sets and Dolt Working Sets

 Git working sets change files.
 Dolt working sets change tables.

-In SQL server mode, changes to the working set are not persisted when you do a `dolt checkout`.
+On the command line, working set changes do follow to the newly checked out branch, just like Git.
+However, in SQL server mode, working set changes are not transferred to the newly checked out branch when you do a `dolt checkout`.
 The working set changes stay on the branch they were originally made.
-On the command line, working set changes do follow to the newly checked out branch, just like Git.
+This change was made to account for multiple users using the same branch in SQL server mode.

 ## Example